joelcrouch/ReactProjectBlog/src/posts/backpropagation_blog_post.md

 ---
-title: Understanding Backpropagation: A Deep Dive into Neural Network Learning
+title: "Understanding Backpropagation: A Deep Dive into Neural Network Learning"
 date: 2025-07-10
 summary: Trying to understand the Rumerlhart paper
 ---